akelman/ggpeps/README.md

 ### Known Issues

 - Current implementation of U1 is not working properly
-- Bogoliubov transform yields wrong results if used with fermions (this is not used in any case)
+- Bogoliubov transform yields wrong results if used with fermions (this transform is not used in the current implementation)

 ### Ideas

 - Add U1 system properly
 - Add system in 3d
 - Add option for DMRG like cylinder compression to obtain transfer matrices

+### Contributing

+We would be very happy to hear ideas for improving our code.
+Pull requests would be appreciated for minor improvements; for  major updates we would appreciate hearing from any contributor as early as possible.

 ## Use